-- 315.1 Types of Starts - For WPNS competitions, interval start, mass start, pursuit start, and heat start will be used. - 315.2 Interval Start Procedure - Interval starts will normally use half-minute intervals and fifteen seconds for sprint qualifying round.
-The Jury may approve shorter or longer intervals. - The start command consists of a countdown starting 5 seconds before the start time ("5-4-3-2-1") and start signal ("GO!").
+- 315.2.1 Interval starts will normally use half-minute intervals and fifteen seconds for sprint qualifying round.
+The Jury may approve shorter or longer intervals. - 315.2.2 The start command consists of a countdown starting 5 seconds before the start time ("5-4-3-2-1") and start signal ("GO!").
 The command can be given verbally or by audible signals. - 315.2.3 The competitor must have his feet (standing classes) or torso (sitting classes) behind the start line and remain stationary before the starter gives his starting commands.
 The poles remain stationary and should be placed over the starting line and/or starting gate at the discretion of the starter.
-B-class athletes will be guided to the start gate and may be held back until the exact start time by an official by placing a hand on the shoulder of the athlete.
+B-class athletes will be guided to the start gate and may are to be held back until the exact start time by an official by placing a hand on the shoulder of the athlete.

 - 315.2.4 The competitor may start any time between three seconds before and three seconds after the start signal.
 If he/she starts more than three seconds before the start signal, it is a false start and must be reported to the jury.
-If he/she starts more than three seconds after the start signal, it is a late start and the start list time will count. - 315.2.5 A competitor who starts late must not interfere with the start of others. - With both electric and hand-timing, the competitor's actual start time must be noted in case the Jury decides his late start was due to force majeure. - 315.3 Mass Start Procedure - The mass start should be carried out using angled start lines in shape of an arrow.
+If he/she starts more than three seconds after the start signal, it is a late start and the start list time will count. - A competitor who starts late must not interfere with the start of others. - 315.2.6 With both electric and hand-timing, the competitor's actual start time must be noted in case the Jury decides his late start was due to force majeure. - 315.3 Mass Start Procedure - 315.3.1 The mass start should be carried out using angled start lines in shape of an arrow.
 This means that the athlete with start number 1 has the most favorable start position followed by start number 2 etc. Each competitor should be separated by a fixed distance interval.